brinegold/Stablewealth/PERFORMANCE.md

 ## Conclusion

-These optimizations should significantly improve the loading speed and user experience of the Jarvis Staking platform.
+These optimizations should significantly improve the loading speed and user experience of the Stable Wealth platform.
 Regular monitoring and testing will help maintain optimal performance as the application grows.